keiranking/Gary/readme.md

      "Wineries"
    ],
    ```
-4. Reload `index.html`.
+1. Run the app locally.
+For example, if you run `python3 -m http.server`,
+   navigate to `localhost:8000`.
-5. Select your new country from the localization menu.
+1. Select your new country from the localization menu.

 ## Contributions
 Have a cool feature or more great categories?
 Submit an issue.